ksu-cs-textbooks/cis300/content/homework/needsmorecoffee44123/hw4-veb-tree-description.md

 - `public int Min`:  This property stores the smallest key in this tree.
 This should have a public get accessor and a private set accessor using the default implementation.
 - `public int Max`:  This property stores the largest key in this tree.
 This should have a public get accessor and a private set accessor using the default implementation.
 - `public VebTreeNode[] Clusters`:  This property stores subtrees that correspond to clusters of bits in the vEB Tree.
 The number of subtrees is equal to the upper square root of the universe for a universe greater than 2.
 For a universe of size 2, no clusters are stored.
 This  property should have a public get accessor and a private set accessor using the default implementation.
-- `public VebTreeNode Summary`:  This property stores an auxiliary tree that keeps track of which clusters contain elements.
+- `public VebTree Summary`:  This property stores an auxiliary tree that keeps track of which clusters contain elements.
 This should have a public get accessor and a private set accessor using the default implementation.
 - `public int Universe`:  This property keeps track of maximum number of bits/keys this tree can contain.
 This should have a public get accessor and a private set accessor using the default implementation.

 #### Fields